 Ok, it’s important to know first what constitutes a bad link.
 Before we look at that, though, it’s probably better that I tell you how to find the links that point to your site.

 There are several tools you can use, some free, others paid.
-However, the one you should be using as part of your backlink search is Google Search Console, which is totally free.
+However, the one you should use as part of your backlink search is Google Search Console, which is totally free.

-If you don’t have an account with Google Search Console, I recommend you create one right away.
-If Google wants to notify you of problems with your site (spiderability, spyware detected, links warnings, etc.), it’ll do so through Google Search Console (GSC).
+If you don’t have an account with Google Search Console, I recommend creating one right away.
+If Google wants to notify you of problems with your site (spider ability, spyware detected, links warnings, etc.), it’ll do so through Google Search Console (GSC).

-What I love about GSC is that you get to see the link data that Google has for your website.
+I love GSC because you get to see the link data that Google has for your website.
 I’m sure it doesn’t show you everything, but it really is a great start to see the backlink data.
 GSC is always my first stop to find any problematic backlinks.

-SemRush (discount here) is a great tool to find (both yours and your competitor) backlinks.
+Semrush (discount here, review here) is a great tool to find (both yours and your competitor) backlinks.
 You can get a 14 days free trial or start with a premium plan.
-There is a lot much more in SemRush than finding backlinks but that’s not the purpose of this article.
+There is a lot more in Semrush than finding backlinks, but that’s not the purpose of this article.

-SEO Spyglass is a commercial tool, though there is a free version to get you started.
-The free version won’t let you save your data and there may be other limitations, but it can find any links that don’t get reported in GSC.
+SEO Spyglass [Check our SEO Spyglass Review here] is a commercial tool, though there is a free version to get you started.
+The free version won’t let you save your data, and there may be other limitations, but it can find any links that don’t get reported in GSC.